Phil's Narrow Gauge

 Effective September 14, 2014 and for the Foreseeable Future

 I have no kits in stock nor do I plan to manufacture any in the near future other than what's posted in the current update.
 Any kits produced will be of a limited run nature.
 No kits will be produced for the sake of having kits on the shelf for random purchases.
-After 16 years of doing just that, it's time for me to focus on my projects with the occasional run of a new kit.
+After 16 years of doing just that, it's time for me to focus on my projects with the occasional run of a "limited run" kit.
 Watch for updates.

 Rolling Stock